ZhimingZhou/zhimingzhou.github.io/_posts/2020-10-11-Perspective-Students.md

 top: true
 ---

-I’m an assistant professor at the Department of Computer Science, School of Information Management and Engineering, Shanghai University of Finance and Economics.
-And I’m looking for talented students with enthusiasm for fundamental/theoretical research in machine learning and/or artificial intelligence.
+I’m looking for talented students with enthusiasm for fundamental/theoretical research in machine learning and/or artificial intelligence.

 - Our target: